Registering your OAuth client

 Click Save.

-Add the access token to the authorization header of your requests using the following format:
+Append the generated access token to the authorization header of your programmatic API requests using the following format:

 Authorization: Bearer ACCESS_TOKEN